-Major Variance is a variance from the minimum statewide watershed protection rules that results in the relaxation, by a factor greater than five percent of any buffer, density or built-upon area requirement under the high density option; any variation in the design, maintenance or operation requirements of a wet detention pond or other approved stormwater management system; or relaxation by a factor greater than ten percent, of any management requirement under the low density option.
-For provisions in this ordinance that are more stringent than the state's minimum water supply protection rules, a variance to this ordinance is not considered a major variance as long as the result of the variance is not less stringent than the state's minimum requirements.
+Major Variance is a variance from the minimum statewide watershed protection rules or Jordan Lake watershed stormwater management rules ("Jordan rules") that results in the relaxation, by a factor greater than five percent of any buffer, density or built-upon area requirement under the high density option; any variation in the design, maintenance or operation requirements of a wet detention pond or other approved stormwater management system; or relaxation by a factor greater than ten percent, of any management requirement under the low density option.
+For provisions in this ordinance that are more stringent than the state's minimum water supply protection rules and Jordan rules, a variance to this ordinance is not considered a major variance as long as the result of the variance is not less stringent than the state's minimum requirements.

-Minor Variance is a variance from the minimum statewide watershed protection rules that results in a relaxation, by a factor of up to five percent of any buffer, density or built-upon area requirement under the high density option; or that results in a relaxation by a factor of up to ten percen, of any management requirement under the low density option.
+Minor Variance is a variance from the minimum statewide watershed protection rules or Jordan rules that results in a relaxation, by a factor of up to five percent of any buffer, density or built-upon area requirement under the high density option; or that results in a relaxation by a factor of up to ten percent, of any management requirement under the low density option.